Democracy: Characteristics

 Democracies may use many different decision-making methods, but majority rule is the dominant form.
 Without compensation, like legal protections of individual or group rights, political minorities can be oppressed by the "tyranny of the majority".
-Majority rule involves a competitive approach, opposed to consensus democracy, creating the need that elections, and generally deliberation, be substantively and procedurally "fair"," i.e. just and equitable.
+Majority rule involves a competitive approach, opposed to consensus democracy, creating the need that elections, and generally deliberation, be substantively and procedurally "fair", i.e., just and equitable.
 In some countries, freedom of political expression, freedom of speech, and freedom of the press are considered important to ensure that voters are well informed, enabling them to vote according to their own interests and beliefs.

 It has also been suggested that a basic feature of democracy is the capacity of all voters to participate freely and fully in the life of their society.
 With its emphasis on notions of social contract and the collective will of all the voters, democracy can also be characterised as a form of political collectivism because it is defined as a form of government in which all eligible citizens have an equal say in lawmaking.

 Republics, though often popularly associated with democracy because of the shared principle of rule by consent of the governed, are not necessarily democracies, as republicanism does not specify how the people are to rule.

-Classically the term "republic" encompassed both democracies and aristocracies.
+Classically the term "republic" encompassed both democracies and aristocracies and their mixtures.
 In a modern sense the republican form of government is a form of government without a monarch.
 Because of this, democracies can be republics or constitutional monarchies, such as the United Kingdom, where the monarch is not a ruler.